Do Go On - 532 - Dashcon Failure

 Oh, you're talking to me or to Adelaide?

-have made a good impression.
+I, Jess Perkins, had made a good impression.

-I finally won the moza.
+I finally won the MOVA.

-Because the thing is on the pod,
+Because the thing is on the pod, rude dude.

 You know what I mean?